-This "D7.6 - Initial Monitoring and Command framework" is a public deliverable focused on the design, development and implementation of the Monitoring and Command Tool.
-It details the status of the Monitoring and Command Tool component and its implemented features responding to the requirements of the use cases/scenarios.
+This "D7.5 - Initial Monitoring and Command framework" is a public deliverable focused on the design, development and implementation of the Monitoring Tool.
+It details the status of the Monitoring Tool component and its implemented features responding to the requirements of the use cases/scenarios.

 This deliverable is the result of the "Task 7.3 CPS/SoS Monitoring and Command tools".
-This deliverable si the final version of the series of predecessor documents.
+Another deliverable called "D7.6 Final Monitoring and Command framework" will be released in M34 describing the final version of the tool and the implemented features.

-TTTech is the T7.3 leader and responsible for the delivery of D7.6.
-As such, TTTech leads the development of the Monitoring and Command Tool with the requirements received from the use cases/scenarios.
-SLAB provided the Communication Library which was crucial for the implementation of the Monitoring and Command Tool.
+TTTech is the T7.3 leader and responsible for the delivery of D7.5.
+As such, TTTech leads the development of the Monitoring Tool with the requirements received from the use cases/scenarios.
+SLAB provided the Communication Library which was crucial for the implementation of the Monitoring Tool.